-Here’s a first look at What The Ladybird Heard as it plays in London’s West End this summer.
+Here’s a first look at What The Ladybird Heard as it tours the UK this winter.

-The stage adaptation of Julia Donaldson’s classic story book is currently playing a limited season at the Palace Theatre through to 29 August 2021.
+The stage adaptation of Julia Donaldson’s classic story book is currently on the road after playing a limited season at West End’s Palace Theatre.

 Those on the cast are Nikita Johal (Spring Awakening, Hope Mill), Roddy Lynch (A Christmas Carol), James Mateo-Salt (The Pirate Queen, London Coliseum), Matthew McPherson (The Jolly Christmas Postman, Oxford Playhouse), and Abigail Middleton (Pig, Royal Court Theatre Liverpool).